bjin02/SI507-FinalProject/README.md

 ### Part 2: Get data from least one complex source, in a way you have learned this semester, with caching.

-- Part 0: Scraping with BeautifulSoup from National Park websites, process the BeautifulSoup to grab the required National Park data.
+- Part 0: Get Tumblr Post data from Tumblr websites, process the data to grab the required fields to generate the Post data class instances.
-- Part 1: Store the website data into files and setup a local file based caching system and it can support cache data expire.
+- Part 1: Store the raw data into files and setup a local file based caching system and it can support cache data expire.

 ### Part 3: Implementing the classes, functions, models and Connecting to Database

-- Part 0: Implement the National Park class to model the data
+- Part 0: Implement the Info, Post data class to model the data
 	- The class should include a __repr__ method that can descripe the National Park data
 	- And a __contains__ method to check if the National Park data contains required location information
 - Part 1: Use this class definition for database models in your program
-	- Process the BeautifulSoup data to model the National Park data into instances of the classes
+	- Process the raw data to model the Post data into instances of the classes
-- Part 2: Connect to the database and get Sites and States database tables data
+- Part 2: Connect to the database and get Info and Post database tables data
-  - Set up Sites and States database tables in a database, and store the scraped data instances in them.
+  - Set up Info and Post database tables in a database, and store the data instances in them.
   - Database table data with these columns in each:

-	  **Sites**

-		    ID (SERIAL)
-		    Name (VARCHAR up to 128 chars, UNIQUE)
-		    Type [e.g. "National Lakeshore" or "National Park"] (VARCHAR up to 128 chars) State_ID (INTEGER - FOREIGN KEY REFERENCING States) Location (VARCHAR up to 255 chars)
-		    Description (TEXT)

-	  **States**

-		    ID (SERIAL)
-		    Name (VARCHAR up to 40 chars, UNIQUE)
+	  **Info**
+	  	    id
+		    followed
+		    likes
+		    total_posts	title
+		    url
+		    ask_page_title
+		    name

+	  **Post**

+		    id
+		    date
+		    summary
+		    format
+		    short_url
+		    can_like
+		    can_reply
+		    type
+		    info_id

-  - Sites table has the external key to the States table.
+  - Post table has the external key to the Info table.
 We can make JOIN query to these tables
   - Setup the DB connection code to Connect, Insert, Update and Query the tables